LQG-Florida-Atlantic-University/extended_spinfoam/parity.tex.md

 # Parity solutions in SFM

-## Action and critical EQ
+## Action and critical Equation
-This is used to fix the notation, the notation and analysis is the same as the one in Arxiv:2104.06902.
+This is used to fix the notation (The notation and analysis is similar to my paper Arxiv:2104.06902).

 We start with the following extended spin foam face action (Conrady-Hnybida extension)
 $$